GarmanGroup/RIDL/README.md

 ## Inspecting the output

 RIDL has two output modes.
-To generate simply CSV-format files of the *D<sub>loss</sub>* metric per atom, run:
+To generate simply CSV-format files of the damage metrics per atom, run:

 ```python runRIDL.py -pc```